 Take some extra time to go through your soothing bedtime routine.
 If your child is a little bit older it may help him to explore the hallway and the hotel room thoroughly.

-When he feels like he knows where he is and will be able to settle down for sleep.
+When he feels like he knows where he is, he will be able to settle down for sleep.
 Be sure to close the curtains and make the room a nice, cool temperature for sleep.

 Keep electronics turned off for at least 30 minutes before bedtime so your child will not be distracted by the glowing lights.
 Remember, electronics like phones, tablets, and even televisions can interfere with melatonin production.